Scientific Name

 Origin

 Gibbaeum velutinum is native to South Africa.
-It grows in rocky sandstone slopes overlying clayey sand, with or without quartz pebbles in Little Karoo west of Barrydale to Muiskraal.
+It grows on rocky sandstone slopes overlying clayey sand, with or without quartz pebbles, in Little Karoo, west of Barrydale to Muiskraal.

 Description

-Gibbaeum velutinum is a dwarf, clump-forming succulent with short, woody, prostrate stems and pairs of unequal fleshy, finger-like leaves fused at the base.
+Gibbaeum velutinum is a dwarf, clump-forming succulent with short, woody, prostrate stems and pairs of unequal, fleshy, finger-like leaves fused at the base.
 The leaves are grey-green, velvety, and usually 2 to 5 times as long as broad.
-The longer leaf can reach up to 2 inches (5 cm) long and 1.2 inches (3 cm) wide at the base, tapering to a point.
+The longer leaf can grow up to 2 inches (5 cm) long and 1.2 inches (3 cm) wide at the base, tapering to a point.

-The solitary flowers are up to 1 inch (2.5 cm) in diameter, usually magenta-pink with a darker central line on petals on pedicels to 25 mm long, and appear borne in angle between old and new leaves from late winter to spring.
+The solitary flowers are usually magenta-pink with a darker central line on the petals.
+They can reach up to 1.4 inches (3.5 cm) in diameter and appear on pedicels up to 1 inch (2.5 cm) long in the angle between old and new leaves from late winter to spring.
 The fruits are 6-locular capsules.

 Hardiness